Member Login |

 Section 4.
 All amendments to the bylaws require an affirmative vote of two-thirds of the members in good standing who submit valid ballots.
 At least 10% of the membership must submit a ballot in order to reach a quorum for elections involving bylaws amendments.

-ARTICLE XII.
+ARTICLE XIV.
 Indemnification

 The Association shall defend and indemnify any qualified person against any threatened, pending, or completed legal action resulting from actions taken in good faith on behalf of the Association.
 Qualified persons shall be present and former officers, employees, and officially elected or appointed members of Executive and General Councils, standing committees, and other components of the Association.